Special Tactical Operation and Rescue Team of Malaysia: STORM Special Course (4 weeks)

-The official name of this course in Malay is Kursus Khas STORM, also known as Kursus Asas Pasukan STORM, and it lasts four weeks.
-This course is offered at any of Malaysia's five Fire and Rescue Academies (FRAM).
-Among the Special Rescue Teams in FRDM, this is the longest and most physically and mentally challenging basic course.
-This course has a high attrition rate.
-Only 39 out of 423 firefighters passed the STORM Special Course in 2019, accounting for around 7% of those who attempted it.
-This course is also open to women, and as of 2020, six female firefighters have passed it.
+The official name of this course in Malay is Kursus Khas STORM, also called Kursus Asas Pasukan Khas STORM, and it lasts for four weeks.
+Currently offered at the Fire and Rescue Academy Malaysia (FRAM) in Wakaf Tapai, Terengganu, it is the longest and most physically and mentally demanding basic course among the FRDM Special Rescue Teams.
+Serving as an entrance exam for STORM, the course has a high dropout rate.
+In 2019, only 39 of 423 firefighters passed the course, a success rate of about 7%.
+This course is also open to women, and as of 2024, nine female firefighters have completed it.

-This course has two phases.
-The first phase is last for two weeks and held mostly in class.
-All basic skills that firefighters should know are tested and they are introduced with the operation of STORM.
-In the second phase, candidates need to survive two weeks of physical training.
-Among of the training that they need to go through during phase 2 including:
+The course is divided into two phases.